rw-a/valentines-day/README.md

 - CairoSVG 2.5+
 - lxml 4.9+
 - Intall custom fonts found in [the fonts folder](ticketing/static/fonts) into the OS font library.
-## How the System Works
+## Overview of System
 1. Prefects generate codes for tickets using the website.
 2. Prefects physically sell the codes to students.
 3. Students visit the website to redeem the code.
-They generate a ticket by choosing a recipient and period (if special serenade).
+They generate a ticket by choosing a recipient, period (if special serenade) and writing a message (digital handwriting or typed).
 4. The website automatically sorts the tickets and assigns them into a group.
 5. The website generates PDFs of the tickets for each group.
 6. Prefects cut out the tickets from the PDFs and give them to the corresponding group.